sebinside/CraftBlock/contribute.md

   * `common`: Overrides for client and dedicated server side
   * `client`: Overrides for client side
   * `server`: Overrides for only dedicated server side

+## Advancements

+Custom advancements are added through a standalone mod inside [advancements](./advancements).
+These can be built with `gradle build` in the advancements folder.
+To upload the advancements mod to CurseForge, run `gradle curseforge` **after** committing.

+Advancements can be added to [this](advancements/assets/craftblock_advancements/advancements) folder.